GeoscienceAustralia/dea-devbox/README.md

 Policies:

-- `dns-for-dea.gadevs.ga` for updating DNS records
+- `devbox-route53` for updating DNS records
 - `AmazonEC2ReadOnlyAccess` for querying tags
 - `AmazonSSMReadOnlyAccess` for querying secrets

-These are part of `dev-jupyter` role, should be tuned to have smaller permission surface, particularly SSM.

 But you'll probably want S3 access as well.

+These are part of `dea-devbox` role, should be tuned to have smaller permission surface, particularly SSM.

 Ports: